William Anthony Hay

 Early Modern and Modern Britain

-William Anthony Hay is an Associate Professor of History and Director of the College of Arts & Sciences Institute for the Humanities at Mississippi State.
-He specializes in British History and International Relations since the eighteenth century.
+William Anthony Hay is an Associate Professor of History specializing in British History, International Relations, and the Atlantic World over the long eighteenth century.
 Students looking to pursue graduate work in those fields are encouraged to contact him directly.
 Elected a fellow of the Royal Historical Society in 2009, Hay is a past-president of the Southern Conference on British Studies.
 Along with research grants from the Harry Frank Guggenheim Foundation and the Earhart Foundation, he has held fellowships at the Lewis Walpole Library and Beinecke Rare Book and Manuscript Library at Yale University and the William L. Clements Library at the University of Michigan.

-Hay is currently writing a book tentatively entitled King George’s Generals: Strategy, Policy and Britain’s War for America, 1763-1781.
+Currently Hay is writing a book tentatively entitled King George’s Generals: Strategy, Policy and Britain’s War for America, 1763-1781.
 The project explores how five British general—Thomas Gage, Sir William Howe, John Burgoyne, Sir Henry Clinton, and Lord Cornwallis—understood the problems the American Revolution presented them and what their outlook meant for military operations to defeat it.
-As a study in decision making, it analyzes Britain’s experience from the war’s origin in the 1760s through the defeat at Yorktown to illuminate how the British fought the war for America and why they lost it.
+As a study in decision making, it analyzes Britain’s experience from the conflict’s origins in the 1760s through the defeat at Yorktown to illuminate how the British fought the war for America and why they lost it.
+Research for the project has drawn Hay into further work on Britain and the American Revolution in global context.

-Boydell & Brewer will publish Hay’s latest book Lord Liverpool: A Political Life in Spring 2018.
-It takes the career and outlook of Robert Banks Jenkinson, 2nd Earl of Liverpool, one of Britain’s longest serving prime ministers as a way to explore the crucial transition from the Georgian to the Victorian era.
+Hay’s latest book Lord Liverpool: A Political Life (The Boydell Press: 2018) takes the career and outlook of Robert Banks Jenkinson, 2nd Earl of Liverpool, one of Britain’s longest serving prime ministers as a way to explore the crucial transition from the Georgian to the Victorian era.
 Showing Liverpool as a defender of the eighteenth-century British constitution, the book traces his efforts at adapting institutions to the challenges first of war against Revolutionary and Napoleonic France and then the very different post-1815 world.
 Shaped by eighteenth-century assumptions, Liverpool nonetheless laid the foundations for the nineteenth-century Britain that emerged from the Reform era.
+A new project underway on the Queen Caroline Affair in 1820 builds on Hay’s study of early nineteenth century British politics and culture.

-His first book The Whig Revival, 1808-1830 (Palgrave: 2005) examines the political realignment that brought the Whigs to power in 1830 through an alliance with provincial interests.
-In 2009, he published a volume on Walter Bagehot, the 19th century theorist, political writer, and editor of the Economist, as a volume in Pickering and Chatto’s Victorian Political Lives series.
+His first book The Whig Revival, 1808-1830 (Palgrave: 2005) examines the political realignment that brought the Whig party to power in 1830 through an alliance with provincial interests.
+In 2009, he published a volume on Walter Bagehot, the 19th century theorist, political writer, and editor of the Economist, in Pickering and Chatto’s Victorian Political Lives series.

-Hay writes regularly for publications including the Wall Street Journal, National Interest and Literary Review.
-Before coming to Mississippi State, Hay directed a program on European politics and U.S. foreign policy at Foreign Policy Research Institute (www.fpri.org).
-Hay has been book review editor (2001-6) associate editor (2007-9) for the quarterly journal Orbis:A Journal of World Affairs and currently served on its editorial board.
+Hay writes regularly for publications including the Wall Street Journal, National Interest and Modern Age.
+Before coming to Mississippi State, he directed a program on European politics and U.S. foreign policy at Foreign Policy Research Institute (www.fpri.org).
+Hay has been book review editor (2001-6) associate editor (2007-9) for the quarterly Orbis:A Journal of World Affairs.
 He previously worked with the Presidential Oral History Program at the University of Virginia's Miller Center of Public Affairs.

 - Director, College of Arts & Sciences Institute for the Humanities, Mississippi State University, 2013-17.